-This is especially relevant in the light of the increasingly generous call minutes allowances provided by UK mobile phone network carriers, many of which offer ample usage for your day-to-day needs.
+This is especially relevant in light of the increasingly generous call minutes allowances provided by UK mobile phone network carriers, many of which offer ample usage for your day-to-day needs.

-Virgin Media is able to offer its service without phone line rental because it employs its own fibre optic network instead of the more conventional method of using a BT copper wire telephone line.
+Virgin Media is able to offer its service without phone line rental because it employs its own fibre-optic network instead of the more conventional method of using a BT copper wire telephone line.
 And no telephone line, of course, means no telephone line rental.

-Compare fibre optic broadband packages here
+Compare fibre-optic broadband packages here.

-Another advantage of choosing mobile broadband is that you can choose a pay as you go broadband deal.
-Just like mobile phone pay as you go offers, customers can simply purchase credit as and when they need it and get online straight away.
+Another advantage of choosing mobile broadband is that you can choose a pay-as-you-go broadband deal.
+Just like mobile phone pay-as-you-go offers, customers can simply purchase credit as and when they need it and get online straight away.
 This is a terrific and highly cost-effective option for people who are light internet users and who are unlikely to require substantial download limits.